- Training & Events

 It may also be appropriate to record the relative ratios of different elements in the various alloys present, so that these ratios can also be used as a characteristic fingerprint.
 However, care should be taken not to take the exact ratios too literally, because the ability of both inductively coupled plasma (ICP) and rotating disc electrode (RDE) spectrometers to accurately measure the absolute concentrations of certain elements such as copper and lead is significantly lower than other elements such as iron and chromium, due to difficulties in fully vaporizing and atomizing these elements.

 David Doyle of CTC Analytical shares an example of how the identification of major and minor elements allowed a construction company to effectively isolate a specific problem on its cone crusher.

 Trend analysis of oil samples that were taken routinely on the cone crusher showed a steady increase in the amount of iron wear over successive samples, indicating an active wear problem.
 Each sample report was carefully reviewed by the original equipment manufacturer (OEM), who agreed with the lab’s assessment that iron levels were excessively high.
 Because the OEM was involved in the evaluation of the sample data, each wear metal present was carefully considered, as were the metals that did not show up in the analysis.

-Replacing a single $700 part (the floating plate) in one hour of downtime enabled this unit to be quickly put back into service.
-By contrast, not catching the worn part in time could have cost from $2,000 to $12,000 in additional damage, and an estimated minimum two-day downtime.
+the worn part in time could have cost from $2,000 to $12,000 in additional damage, and an estimated minimum two-day downtime.

 In this instance, understanding metallurgy of the key components and the typical failure modes of this system, along with using oil analysis as a predictive maintenance tool, allowed the construction company to prevent a larger problem.
 Knowing what to look for and having the right parts on hand kept a relatively minor problem from becoming a major one.